yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-3-Assignments.md

 - `5 min` Go through this cute interactive diagram.
 I'd recommend using this last, to tie together concepts from the earlier resources and solidify why they're useful.
   - <http://guides.github.com/overviews/flow/>

+##Assignment 7 - More Ruby
+`1-2 hours`

+###Ruby Exercises
+Everyone should go through some more exercises to continue getting comfortable with Ruby.

 ###Ruby Challenge
 Most people in the course shouldn't spend time on this right now, and it's not required.